Live Mount enables you to run a virtual machine directly from a stored backup for that VM.

 - Live mounts must specify a destination that is different from the source VM.
 Only out-of-place live mounts are supported.

 - The virtual machine owner or the user group associated with the VM owner must have a role that includes Browse and Live Browse permissions.
 The user or user group must be associated with the life cycle policy for live mounts.

-- To enable the Live Mount feature, create a life cycle policy that identifies resources and specifies parameters for live mount users.
+To enable the Live Mount feature for non-admin users, create a life cycle policy that identifies resources and specifies parameters for live mount users.

 If no life cycle policy is defined for live mounts, the Command Center administrator (who belongs to the master user group) or an MSP administrator (who is assigned the Master role) can perform live mounts without specifying a life cycle policy.

 Last modified: 3/24/2020 7:03:52 PM